jroussea/LAGOON-MCL-docs/source/command.rst

 .. tip::

-  vous pouvez utiliser ``--run_mcl false`` si vous voulez tester préalablement différents paramètres pour Diamond BLASTp.
+  you can use ``--run_mcl false`` if you want to pre-test different parameters for Diamond BLASTp.

 * ``--I <list>``

 Default: ``1.4,2,4``

-List des différents paramètres d'inflations que vous voulez utiliser pour le clustering.
-Il faut séparer chaque paramètre par une virgule ``,``.
-Il est également possible de sépcifier des foat, le séparateur décimal doit être un point ``.``, par exemple : 1.4.
+| List of the different inflations parameters you want to use for clustering.
+  Each parameter must be separated by a comma ``,``.
+| It is also possible to specify foats, the decimal separator
+  must be a dot, for example: 1.4.

 For more information, see the `MCL documentation <https://micans.org/mcl/>`__.

 .. note::

-  Vous pourrez comparer chaque clustering réalisé grace aux différents score que fourni LAGOON-MCL, notamment le score d'homogénéité, qui est calculé pour chaque attribut fournis avec les options :
-  ``--columns_attributes`` et ``--information_attributes``.
+  You can compare each clustering with the different scores provided by LAGOON-MCL, in particular the homogeneity score, which is calculated for each attribute provided with the options: ``--columns_attributes`` and ``--information_attributes``.

 * ``--max_weight <float>``